jstrnbrg/Nand2Tetris/readme.md

 *The number of Boolean functions for n inputs is 2^2^n*

 ### Gates
 A gate is a physical device that implements a Boolean function.
-I T
+…..

 ### NAND gate
 The NAND (not And) and the XOR (exclusive or) gate have an intersting property.
 Both on their own are sufficient to construct the AND, OR  and NOT Gate, by wiring  them  together in different ways.